2026-03-31 · By Robert Katona

 Automotive remains the anchor, with Mexico producing over four million vehicles annually and serving as a critical node in the North American supply chain.
 Aerospace continues to grow, with over four hundred companies now operating in Mexico.
 Electronics manufacturing is expanding rapidly, particularly in Guadalajara and the northern border region.
 Food and beverage is emerging as a nearshoring category as Canadian and US companies seek to source closer to end markets.
 Critical minerals processing is an early-stage but strategically significant sector, driven by the energy transition and the need for non-Chinese processing capacity.

-The risk that matters most
+What is the risk that matters most?

 The single most significant risk factor for nearshoring in 2026 is USMCA uncertainty.
 If the agreement is extended, companies that have positioned production in Mexico will enjoy sixteen more years of preferential access to a market of nearly five hundred million consumers.
-If the sunset is triggered, the calculus changes — not immediately, but over a ten-year horizon that will affect every long-term investment decision.
+If the sunset is triggered, the calculus changes, not immediately, but over a ten-year horizon that will affect every long-term investment decision.

 Companies that wait for certainty before acting will find that certainty arrives too late to secure the best sites, the best partners, and the best terms.
-The companies that position now — with full awareness of the risks — will be the ones winning contracts in 2027 and 2028.
+The companies that position now, with full awareness of the risks, will be the ones winning contracts in 2027 and 2028.

 Nearshoring as strategy, not trend

 The difference between nearshoring as a trend and nearshoring as a strategy is the quality of the work done before the first dollar is committed.
-A trend is reactive — driven by headlines and peer pressure.
-A strategy is deliberate — driven by trade data, tariff modelling, regulatory mapping, and on-the-ground intelligence.
+A trend is reactive, driven by headlines and peer pressure.
+A strategy is deliberate, driven by trade data, tariff modelling, regulatory mapping, and on-the-ground intelligence.

 We work with Canadian companies that treat Mexico as a strategic decision, not a bandwagon.
 If you are evaluating nearshoring and want to move from intuition to intelligence, we are ready to have that conversation.